Machine Gun Kelly (gangster): Death

 Machine Gun Kelly spent his remaining 21 years in prison.
-During his time at Alcatraz, he got the nickname "Pop Gun Kelly."
-According to fellow inmate Dale Stamphill, the nickname originated because, "He told big fish stories.
-The cons called him ‘Pop Gun Kelly’ after cork guns that were popular with kids...the guys didn’t take him seriously...."
+During his time at Alcatraz, he got the nickname "Pop Gun Kelly".
+According to fellow inmate Dale Stamphill, the nickname originated because "He told big fish stories.
+The cons called him 'Pop Gun Kelly' after cork guns that were popular with kids...the guys didn't take him seriously...."
 This may have stemmed from the fact that, in addition to his exaggerated tall tales, Kelly was a model prisoner and did not act like the brutal gangster his wife, the media, and FBI had made him out to be.
 He spent 17 years on Alcatraz as inmate number 117, working in the prison industries, continuing to boast and exaggerate his past escapades to other inmates, and was quietly transferred back to Leavenworth in 1951.
 He died of a heart attack at Leavenworth on July 18, 1954, his 59th birthday, and was buried at Cottondale Texas Cemetery in Kathryn Kelly's stepfather's family plot with a small headstone marked "George B. Kelley 1954".
 Kathryn Kelly was released from prison in 1958 and lived in relative anonymity in Oklahoma under the assumed name "Lera Cleo Kelly" until her death in 1985 at the age of 81.

 In popular culture

 Machine Gun Kelly and his crimes are portrayed in films such as Machine-Gun Kelly (1958), The FBI Story (1959) and Melvin Purvis: G-Man (1974).

 Crime novelist Ace Atkins' 2010 book Infamous is based on the Urschel kidnapping and on George and Kathryn Kelly.
 Kelly is (along with Pretty Boy Floyd and Baby Face Nelson) one of the main characters of the comic book series Pretty, Baby, Machine.

-George and Kathryn Kelly were the inspiration for "Machine Gun Kelly" (1970), a song written by Danny "Kootch" Kortchmar and recorded by James Taylor on his 1971 album Mud Slide Slim and the Blue Horizon.

-Machine Gun Kelly is the stage name for American musician Colson Baker.

-Kelly was an inspiration to the popular UK punk band, The Angelic Upstarts, for their track “Machine Gun Kelly” written by Thomas ‘Mensi’ Mensforth.
+Rapper Colson Baker, known professionally as Machine Gun Kelly, drew his stage name from Kelly.